 - kinetic - of or caused by motion; energetic or dynamic

-- kitschy - describing art, writing, etc. of a pretentious but shallow kind, calculated to have popular appeal
+- kitschy - describing art, decor, etc. of a gaudy nature; appeals to uncultured tastes

-- kleptomaniacal - having characteristics of a kleptomaniac
+- kleptomaniacal - having a compulsion to steal, the characteristics of a kleptomaniac

 - knitted - made by knitting